omerfur/Intuit/README.md

 Return 200 if found and 404 if not found.

 [/api/players](http://localhost:8080/api/players}) - get all players.
 Return list of all players.
-For now with no pagination.
+For now without pagination.